-- Take advantage of combo discounts.
+Take advantage of combo discounts.
 If you’re planning to visit more than one haunted house, a combo ticket might be your cheapest option.
-For example, The Edge of Hell and The Beast in Kansas City, Mo., are owned by the same company.
-If you want to see both, the combo ticket will save you $10.
-The Bates Motel in Glenn Mills, Pa., has three separate attractions (the motel, a haunted hayride and a corn maze).
-If you’re going to hit them all, you’ll save $10 with their combo ticket.
+For example, The Edge of Hell, The Beast and Macabre Cinema in Kansas City, Mo., are owned by the same company.
+If you want to see both, the combo ticket will save you some money.

-- Look for coupons or other discounts.
+Look for coupons or other discounts.
 The first place to look for haunted house coupons is on the website of the haunted house you’re planning to visit.
-The 13th Gate in Baton Rouge, La., has a blurb on its home page that tells you they’ll give you a $5 discount if you bring an empty Dr. Pepper can to the gate.
 But not all deals are that obvious.
 If you don’t see a discount on the haunted house’s home page, look for a tab that says “promotions” or “discounts.”
 If you still don’t see a coupon, try the FAQs tab.
-You might also find coupons on your city’s convention and visitors bureau website, or on your local Living on the Cheap site.
+You might also find coupons on your city’s convention and visitors bureau website, on Groupon or on your local Living on the Cheap site.